carbon-language/carbon-lang/docs/design/generics/use-cases.md

 These mechanisms need to have an underlying programming model that allows users to predict how to do these things, how to compose these things, and what expressions are legal.

+## Broken links footnote

+Some links in this document aren't yet available, and so have been directed here until we can do the work to make them available.

+We thank you for your patience.